PSBP-Library/psbp003/README.md

 For side effect free expressions it does not matter how they are evaluated as far as the yieded result value is concerned.

-One aspect of top-down expression evaluation is as follows: continuing with evaluating an outer expression by binding the result value yielded by evaluating an inner expression to an expression evaluation continuation yields a expression that, when evaluating it, yields the result value of the outer expression.

 A function application, obtained by replacing the parameter of the function by an argument, is an expression that, when evaluated to yield a result value, evaluates the expression defining the function.

+One aspect of top-down expression evaluation is the following: continuing with evaluating an outer expression by binding the result value yielded by evaluating an inner expression to an expression evaluation continuation yields a expression that, when evaluating it, yields the result value of the outer expression.

 ### Programs and Computations